 Share your impressions with us on social media using #AmericanStruggle.

 Jacob Lawrence: The American Struggle is organized by the Peabody Essex Museum.
 This project is supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.
-Carolyn and Peter S. Lynch and The Lynch Foundation, Jennifer and Andrew Borggaard, Kate and Ford O'Neil and Connie and Stan Grayson provided generous support.
+Carolyn and Peter S. Lynch and The Lynch Foundation, Jennifer and Andrew Borggaard and Kate and Ford O'Neil provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.